-A completion for Dataless transactions and the MakeReadUnique transaction without data is sent on the CRSP channel and uses the Comp, CompPersist, CompCMO or CompStashDone opcode CompCMO is the completion message for the CMO and PCMO in a Combined Write transaction.
+A completion for Dataless transactions and the MakeReadUnique transaction without data is sent on the CRSP channel and uses the Comp, CompPersist, CompCMO, or CompStashDone opcode.

+CompCMO is the completion message for the CMO and PCMO in a Combined Write transaction.
 It must be used only in Combined Write transactions.
+CompCMO can be combined with Persist response as CompPersist opcode.